Grip (occupation)

-In the United States, Canada and the United Kingdom, grips are camera support equipment technicians in the filmmaking and video production industries.
+In the United States, Canada and the United Kingdom, grips are camera support and equipment technicians in the filmmaking and video production industries.
 They constitute their own department on a film set and are directed by a key grip.
 Grips have two main functions: The first is to work closely with the camera department to provide camera support, especially if the camera is mounted to a dolly, crane, or in an unusual position, such as the top of a ladder.
 Some grips may specialize in operating camera dollies or camera cranes.
 The second function is to work closely with the electrical department to create lighting set-ups necessary for a shot under the direction of the director of photography.

 In the UK, Australia and most parts of Europe, grips are not involved in lighting.
-In the "British System", adopted throughout Europe and the British Commonwealth (excluding Canada), a grip is solely responsible for camera mounting and support.
+In the "British System", adopted throughout Europe and the Commonwealth (excluding Canada), a grip is solely responsible for camera mounting and support.

 The term "grip" is derived from an older term in U.S. theatre where it designated stagehands who moved scenery.

 U.S. grips typically belong to the International Alliance of Theatrical Stage Employees (IATSE).
 Canadian grips may also belong to IATSE or to Canada's other professional trade unions including Toronto's Nabet 700, or Vancouver's ACFC.
-British grips usually belong to BECTU (Broadcasting Entertainment Cinematograph & Theatre Union).
+British grips usually belong to the Broadcasting, Entertainment, Communications and Theatre Union.